hertogp/lua-capi-examples/README.md

----
-title: Lua C API examples
+# Lua C API Examples
-...

-# Intro

 A small collection of examples on how to extend Lua with C libraries.